-However, there has been little information on the histopathological impact of Profenofos on the fish kidney Therefore, it was decided to determine the histopathological effects on the gills in the fish N. notopterus exposed to Profenofos.
+However, there has been little information on the histopathological impact of Profenofos on the fish kidney Therefore, an attempt was made to determine the histopathological effects on the kidney in the fish N. notopterus exposed to Profenofos.

 MATERIALS AND METHODS